HMS Assistance (1850): Merchant Navy

 On 14 May 1847, Baboo ran aground and was severely damaged in the River Thames at Limehouse, consequent to an argument as to whether she should be towed by tugs Lion or Newcastle.
 Baboo was on a voyage from London to Sydney.
 She was refloated and put back to London.
-She had here damages repaired that year.
+She had her damages repaired that year.

+The Baboo sailed from the Port of London, departing on 27 June 1847, to Port Jackson, Sydney, New South Wales, Australia, arriving on 24 October 1847.
+Her captain was Charles Barker.

 On Baboo's second voyage to South Australia, she left Deptford on 23 August 1848, and arrived at Port Adelaide on 4 December.

 Royal Navy

 In March 1850, the Royal Navy purchased Baboo from Kincade.
 Wigrams of Blackwall fitted her for Arctic service at a cost of £8,520.

 She joined Horatio Thomas Austin's 1850 attempt to find Sir John Franklin's ill-fated Northwest Passage expedition.
 Austin commanded Resolute, while Captain Erasmus Ommanney commanded Assistance.
-In the summer of 1850, Assistance anchored at Cape York in western Greenland, and took on an Inuit guide by the name of Qalasirssuaq.
+In the summer of 1850, Assistance anchored at Cape York in western Greenland, and took on an Inuk guide by the name of Qalaherriaq.

 Despite extensive search, the expedition failed to find conclusive evidence of the fate of Franklin and his men, and returned to Britain in 1851.
-They took their Inuit guide with them and he settled in England where he took the name Erasmus Augustine Kallihirua.
+They took their Inuk guide with them and he settled in England where he took the name Erasmus Augustine Kallihirua.

 The Navy retained Assistance for future Arctic service, and in 1852 she sailed with Edward Belcher's expedition.
 She became trapped in ice off Bathurst Island, and was eventually abandoned there together with her steam tender HMS Pioneer on 25 August 1854.